Informing sustainable pathways for people and nature throughout the tropics

-Food insecurity has far-reaching implications in terms of well-being across the life course and the inter-generational transmission of poverty, and therefore represents an exigent challenge that must be addressed to promote sustainable and equitable economic growth.
-In this project, we are drawing on the Gallup World Poll individual and sub-national area data in order to understand both within- and between-country associations between physical and political-economic environmental factors and food insecurity.
+Food insecurity has far-reaching implications in terms of wellbeing across the life course and the inter-generational transmission of poverty and therefore represents an exigent challenge that must be addressed to promote sustainable and equitable economic growth.
+In this project, we are drawing on the Gallup World Poll individual and sub-national area data to understand both within- and between-country associations between physical and political-economic environmental factors and food insecurity.

 Frightened fish and dark diversity in the Covid-driven anthropause

 We are exploring how the reduction of divers in the water as a result of the Covid-19 anthropause can shed light on mechanisms that underlie reef fish behaviour, and its potential impacts on wider coral reef function.